You are here

 - agree that (return to) work is an important health outcome for clinical management

-- facilitate return to work through shared decision making
+- help return to work through shared decision making

 - enable patients to effectively communicate with their employers.